It’s 2018, and the military’s new Blended Retirement System (BRS) has begun. What is the BRS and what does this mean to you?

-No one currently serving will be moved to the BRS unless they request it.
+No one currently serving on 31 December 2018 will be moved to the BRS unless they request it.

-Currently service forces who have more than 12 years of service or more than 4320 reserve points are not eligible to opt-in to the BRS.
+Currently serving forces who have more than 12 years of service or more than 4320 reserve points on 31 December 2018 are not eligible to opt-in to the BRS.
 They will remain under the old, “legacy” retirement system.
 This may be either High 3 or CSB/Redux.

 For those with unique situations, there’s a relatively simple way to see if they are eligible to opt-in, using their Date of Initial Entry into Military Service (DIEMS) and Pay Entry Base Date/Pay Entry Basic Date/Pay Entry Date (PEBD.)
 Note for our Marine friends: You use the term DEAF, for Date of Original Entry Armed Forces, instead of DIEMS.

 Start with your DIEMS date.
 If your DIEMS date is 1 January 2018 or later, you’re in the new Blended Retirement System.

 If your DIEMS date is 31 December 2017 or earlier, then look at your PEBD.
 If your PEBD is 12 years or more (or 4320 points or more) on 31 December 2017, you’re in the old, legacy retirement system.

 If your DIEMS date is earlier than 1 January 2018, but you do not have 12 years (4320 points) on 31 December 2017, you are grandfathered into the old, legacy retirement system, but have the choice to opt-in to the new BRS.